ellysh/dota-auto-chess-picker/README.md

 ### Items Picker

-The `items-picker.py` script shows you combinations of items.
+The `dac-items-picker` script shows you combinations of items.

 ![Items Picker](images/readme/items-picker-window.png)

-Start the `items-picker.py` script and click on the item icon.
+Start the `dac-items-picker` script and click on the item icon.
 The red color highlights the selected item.
 You will see a description of this item at the bottom of the window.
 If the item can be combined in the upgrade, it is marked by the blue color.
 The green color highlights all components (if they exist) of the selected item.
 If the upgrade consists of two similar items, the corresponding item icon is highlighted by the yellow color.

 Let us consider the screenshot above.
 The select item is Maelstorm.
 You can combine it with Hyperstone for getting Mjollnir.
 So, Mjollnir is marked by a blue color.
 You can get Maelstorm by the combination of Javelin and Mithril Hammer.
 Thus, these two items are highlighted by the green color.